 Need Family Law or Criminal Law Assistance?
-Call Us (717) 635-8780

 Aggravated Assault Attorney in Camp Hill & Harrisburg, PA

-If you need your legal rights protected,
+If you need your legal rights protected, contact us now.

-Under Title 18 of the Pennsylvania criminal code, aggravated assault is defined as an attempt to cause serious bodily injury to another, or causing such injury intentionally, knowingly or recklessly under circumstances manifesting extreme indifference to the value of human life.
+Under Title 18 of the Pennsylvania criminal code, aggravated assault is defined as an attempt to cause serious bodily injury to another, or inducing such injury intentionally, knowingly or recklessly under circumstances manifesting extreme indifference to the value of human life.

 To be convicted of aggravated assault, you must:

-• Attempt to cause or knowingly, intentionally or recklessly cause bodily harm to someone using a deadly weapon
+• Attempt to cause or knowingly, intentionally, or recklessly cause bodily harm to someone using a deadly weapon

 • Attempt to cause or knowingly or intentionally cause bodily harm to those employed by an elementary or secondary public or private school